pawelotto/js-flatten-object/README.md

 ## Caveats
 * Parent key/value objects will be lost if there's any following child object with the same key name.
 Remember?
 We can't have object with duplicate key names!
 * Key names from parent objects will be lost forever.
 There's nowhere to go!
+* Nested objects containing arrays will be lost